Dr. Miriam E. John, Chair, Independent Consultant

 Return to Top

 Dr. Richard S. Muller (NAE) is Professor in the Graduate School and Founding Director, Berkeley Sensor and Actuator Center, University of California (UC), Berkeley.
 Joining the UC Berkeley faculty in 1962, his initial research and teaching focused on integrated circuit devices.
-In the late 1970s Dr. Muller changed his research focus to the general area now known as microelectromechanical systems (MEMS).
-He has been awarded: NATO and Fulbright Research Fellowships; an Alexander von Humboldt Senior-Scientist Award; the UC Berkeley Citation (1994); Stevens Institute of Technology Renaissance Award (1995); the Transducers Research Conference Career Achievement Award (1997), the IEEE Cledo Brunetti Award (with Roger T. Howe, 1998) and an IEEE Millennium Medal (2000).
+In the late 1970s, Dr. Muller changed his research focus to the general area now known as microelectromechanical systems (MEMS).
+He has been awarded: NATO and Fulbright Research Fellowships; an Alexander von Humboldt Senior-Scientist Award; the UC Berkeley Citation (1994); Stevens Institute of Technology Renaissance Award (1995); the Transducers Research Conference Career Achievement Award (1997), the IEEE Cledo Brunetti Award (with Roger T. Howe, 1998), an IEEE Millennium Medal (2000), and the James Clerk Maxwell Award (with R.M.
+White, 2013).
 He is a life fellow of the IEEE, and has served as an IEEE distinguished lecturer.
 In 1990, he proposed to IEEE and American Society of Mechanical Engineers (ASME) the creation of a MEMS technical journal, which began publication in 1991 as the IEEE/ASME Journal of Microelectromechanical Systems (IEEE/ASME JMEMS).
-A member of the National Academy of Engineering, Dr. Muller is the author or co-author of more than 300 research papers and technical presentations and of 19 issued patents.
+A member of the National Academy of Engineering, Dr. Muller is the author or co-author of more than 300 research papers and technical presentations and of 21 issued patents.

 Return to Top